Setting boundaries

 The first physical encounter with the northern boundary wall – subsequently dubbed the “Great Wall of Brodgar” – was in Trench J, where a corner section of the four-metre-wide (13ft) construction was revealed in 2005.

-To put the its scale into context, Hadrian’s Wall was originally intended to be three metres wide but reduced to 2.4 metres.
+To put its scale into context, Hadrian’s Wall was originally intended to be three metres wide but reduced to 2.4 metres.

 2023: Trench J, with the northern boundary wall pictured top, curving around Structure Five. (📷 Tom O'Brien)